 - Hepcidin: Decreases absorption by inhibiting uptake from the intestine.
-Specifically, hepcidin causes internalization and degradation of ferroportin-1, thus decreasing release from enterocytes
+Hepcidin causes internalization and degradation of ferroportin-1, thus decreasing release from enterocytes.

 - Vitamin C: Increases aborption by keeping iron in the ferrous state which helps iron to be taken up by DMT-1.

 - Copper: Increases by promoting release from enterocytes (it is an essential cofactor for haephestin, which converts iron to the ferric state, allowing uptake of intestinal source iron by transferrin).

 - Release and uptake from cells: This is influenced by various factors and results in rapid transient variations of iron concentrations, even in a normal subjects.
 There is normally a high iron turnover with only a tiny amount of this being reflected in blood levels, hence it is not surprising that iron values can vary tremendously within and between days in a single individual.